 Postdoctoral Development Programme

-The WWIEM Postdoctoral Career Development Committee (PDC) was established in July 2016 with the goal of improving postdoctoral training and development within WWIEM.
-This is a postdoc-focused initiative and committee members include both Postdocs and Principal Investigators from WWIEM.
-The Committee identified six strategic focus areas and each area is led by a sub-committee who organise monthly events for WWIEM postdocs.
+The WWIEM Postdoctoral Career Development Committee (PCDC) was established in July 2016 with the goal of improving postdoctoral training and development within WWIEM.
+This is a postdoc-focused initiative run for and by postdocs from WWIEM.
+In addition to an annual Symposium and a Career Away Day, the committee organises coffee mornings and social events through the year.

 "WWIEM's Postdoctoral Career Development Committee has been hugely beneficial as I transition from postdoc to independent researcher.
 My experiences, as both part of the PCDC and as an attendee at many of the events, have helped me to identify my career goals and how to achieve them.
 The benefit of having a community of supportive researchers at a similar career stage and facing the same challenges cannot be overstated!"

-- Pathway to Independence: flagship tailored program for PDRAs in experimental medicine to create their research niche and apply for fellowships and grants.
+- Pathway to Independence: flagship tailored program for PDRAs in experimental medicine to create their research niche and apply for fellowships and grants, runs every second year

 - Buddy Scheme - PCDC postdocs welcome new PDRAs with a tour, welcome pack with useful information regarding the centre and local amenities and a free coffee.

 - Mental Health First Aid - as of 2019, the WWIEM PCDC in collaboration with faculty PDC, has provided volunteer PDRAs with Public Health Agency an accredited Mental Health First Aid (MHFA) qualification

 - Community Development: the PCDC put on a range of events throughout the year to encourage community development and networking.

 - WWIEM Seminar Series - PDRA representatives are part of the WWIEM Seminar Series Committee with two dedicated PDRA-selected speakers/annum.